18F/a11y-metrics/README.md

 watch for changes.

-We also use [Flow's comment syntax][flow] for strong typing, and `docker-compose run app npm test` will fail if any errors are reported by Flow.
+We also use [Flow's comment syntax][flow] for strong typing, and `docker-compose run app yarn test` will fail if any errors are reported by Flow.

-For quick feedback on Flow's type checking, consider running `docker-compose run app npm run flow:watch`.
+For quick feedback on Flow's type checking, consider running `docker-compose run app yarn flow:watch`.

+## Browser development

+To automatically rebuild the browser-side JS bundle whenever you change the source, run `docker-compose run app webpack --watch`.

 ## Deployment